andrewheberle/onms-grpc-receiver/README.md

 This is an experiment that acts as a receiver for the [OpenNMS gRPC Exporter](https://docs.opennms.com/horizon/33/operation/deep-dive/grpc-exporter/grpc-exporter.html).

-At the moment all this does is print out the messages it receives as they arrive.

 ## Alertmanager Integration

 There is a basic implementation of sending data to an upstream Alertmanager instance.